junxit/us-congress-bills-113/metadata.md

 - 2013-04-05 — Committee on the Judiciary.
 Original measure reported to Senate by Senator Leahy under authority of the order of the Senate of 03/23/2013.
 Without written report.
 - 2013-04-05 — Introduced in Senate
 - 2013-04-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 34.
+- 2013-04-08 — Referred to the Committee on Rules and Administration. (text of measure as reported in Senate: CR S2457)